Leslie Dietsch and Jerry Gray: Moments in Latitude

 Leslie Dietsch (Erie, Michigan) graduated from The University of Toledo (Toledo, Ohio) and pursued further studies at Scottsdale Artist School (Scottsdale, Arizona).
 Her landscape paintings have been exhibited in regional shows, earning her numerous juried honors.
 Dietsch’s artworks form part of public and private permanent collections across the Midwest, including the collection of Henry Ford Health System (Detroit, Michigan).
 Dietsch is an active member of the Toledo Artists’ Club and the Athena Art Society, in addition to serving as Chair for the Point Place Area Art Committee.

 Jerry Gray (Toledo, Ohio) studied commercial and graphic art, graduating from Terra State Community College (Fremont, Ohio) in 2000.
 As a gallerist and arts event coordinator, Gray has organized and curated nearly 200 exhibitions and arts events throughout Toledo, Ohio.
-As a regular participant in local and regional shows since 2000, Gray exhibits his own illustration, printmaking, sculpture, painting and photography in multiple shows annually, at venues and institutions including the Collingwood Arts Center (Toledo, Ohio), Truth Gallery (Toledo) and 555 Arts (Detroit, Michigan).
+As a regular participant in local and regional shows since 2000, Gray has exhibited his own illustration, printmaking, sculpture, painting and photography in multiple shows annually, at venues and institutions including Bozarts Fine Art and Music Gallery (Toledo, Ohio), the Collingwood Arts Center (Toledo, Ohio) and 555 Arts (Detroit, Michigan).